 Festival highlight for our kids were the daily paint fights, the wonky bikes, electric hamster racing, and meeting the ever so friendly and inspiring Monkey Business aerialists who performed at the main stage and were also kind enough to let the kids show what they can do on their rig.
 Thanks for your encouragement!

-Like a few other daytime venues, The Foolhardy Circus tent turned into an evening venue with late-night Psychedelic Circus.
+Like a few other daytime venues, The Foolhardy Circus tent turned into an evening venue with a late-night Psychedelic Circus.
 By day, the circus tent was packed with all kinds of performances for families.
 Sunday night the venue that had housed a full day of Living Art Show body painting creativity went neon and became a full-on UV rave.
 Lots of fun, if a little sweaty!

 The only real complaint we heard was from a couple of families who struggled to sleep due to the proximity of the dance area and family camping.
 Something we’re confident the organisers will take on board for future planning.
 There was a quiet camping area located further away from the festival – a bit more of a trek for little legs but something to consider if you need peace at night.